 2013 marks the third year The Financial Brand has fielded its annual “State of Marketing in Retail Banking” study.
 This year, research was conducted in partnership with Aite Senior Analyst Ron Shevlin.

 Those who completed the entire survey will receive a free copy of the Aite Group report based on the marketing data analytics section.
-Anyone else who is interested in purchasing the Aite Group report, please contact Ron directly.

 The Financial Brand would like to extend its deepest gratitude to the nearly 300 or so participants who completed this year’s survey.
 Without your gracious contribution of time and insight, this study would not be possible.
 On behalf of The Financial Brand and all its readers, thank you.